An Impossibility Result for Reconstruction in a Degree-Corrected Planted-Partition Model: Introduction

 \section{Introduction}

-It is well-known that many networks exhibit a community structure.
+It is well known that many networks exhibit a community structure.
 Think about groups of friends, web pages discussing related topics, or people speaking the same language (for instance, the Belgium population could be roughly divided into people speaking either Flemish or French).
 Finding those communities helps us understand and exploit general networks.

 Instead of looking directly at real networks, we experiment first with models for networks with communities.
-One of the most elementary models is the Planted-Partition Model (PPM) \cite{HoLaLe83}: a random graph on $n$ vertices partitioned into two equal-sized clusters such that vertices within the same cluster are connected with probability $p$ and between the two communities with probability $q$.
-Note that the PPM is a special case of the Stochastic Block Model (SBM).
-The question is now: given an instance of the PPM, can we retrieve the community-membership of its vertices?
+One of the most elementary models is the Stochastic Block Model\footnote{SBM is standard terminology in the machine learning and statistics community, and is known as the Planted-Partition Model in theoretical computer science.
+The SBM is a special case of inhomogeneous random graphs, see \cite{BoBeJa07}.} (SBM) \cite{HoLaLe83}: a random graph on $n$ vertices partitioned into two equal-sized clusters such that vertices within the same cluster are connected with probability $p_{\text{in}}$ and between the two communities with probability $p_{\text{out}}$.
+The question is now: given an instance of the SBM, can we retrieve the community membership of its vertices?